 Goal setting for executive assistants is second-nature.
 You spend your day helping your executive reach her goals; you take the time to understand her priorities and how they tie back to the ultimate vision, and you make sure her activities align with those goals.
 Executive assistants are excellent at understanding and working towards goals — but do you put that same focus on yourself and your own goals?

 As a great executive assistant, you come with strong traits — resourcefulness, organization, and efficiency, to name a few — that will serve you well in setting and reaching your own personal goals.

-Read on for tips to get started on goal setting to move your career and your life forward.
+Read on for tips to get started on goal setting for executive assistants to move your career and your life forward.

 Why is goal setting executive assistants important?

 Setting goals gives you a map for your journey — a direction to go.
 It will not only give you purpose, it will help you to know what actions to take and what decisions to make.
 Having goals and knowing where you want to go will make setting priorities a breeze.

 Even though you know the benefits of goal setting, it can still be hard to prioritize.
 As an EA, you wear a lot of hats, and your projects and specialties can change daily.
 This can make it easy to put goal setting on your “nice-to-do list,” but instead it is the reason goal setting is a must.
 Having goals for yourself, professionally and personally, will give you a path and motivation to continuously improve, and add heaps of value to your executive and to yourself.

 How can you set goals that actually stick?